Conio/conio.github.io/docs/Features/TransferService/CreateTransfer.md

 ---
 The `CreateTransferParams` used to initialized and perform `createTransfer` API.

-- source crypto id: the source cryptocurrency identifier used to create the transfer operation
+- source crypto: the source cryptocurrency used to create the transfer quotation
-- destination crypto id: the destination cryptocurrency identifier used to create the transfer operation
+- destination crypto: the destination cryptocurrency used to create the transfer quotation
-- source amount: the source cryptocurrency amount used to create the transfer
+- source amount: the source cryptocurrency amount used to create the transfer quotation

 ## Result
 ---